maxludden/supergene-v2/books/book10/md/chapter-3167.md

 Chen Seven and his friends and family were crazily excited a second ago.
 Now, they looked petrified.
 Their mouths were agape, and their eyes were open wide.
 It looked as if they might roll out of their sockets.

-They suddenly felt that the world was f*cking cruel.
+They suddenly felt that the world was fucking cruel.

 Chen Seven instantly reacted.
 In a whoosh, he departed the battleground.
 He was afraid to go any closer, fearing the small flying fish would toast him too.